shanthaneddula/zsmokeshop/BRANCHING_STRATEGY.md

-# Git Branching Strategy - Z Smoke Shop
+# Git Branching Strategy for Z SMOKE SHOP

-## Overview
-This project follows **Git Flow** branching strategy, which is an industry standard for production applications with scheduled releases.
+This document outlines the branching strategy and workflow for the Z SMOKE SHOP project, following GitFlow methodology with adaptations for our Adidas-inspired UI development.

 ## Branch Structure

 ### Main Branches

-- **`main`** - Production-ready code.
-Only stable, tested features.
+- **`main`** - Production-ready code
+  - Always deployable to production
+  - Protected branch with required reviews
+  - Tagged releases (v1.0.0, v1.1.0, etc.)
+  - Direct pushes not allowed
+  - Automatic deployment to production environment

-- **`develop`** - Integration branch for features.
-Latest development changes.
+- **`develop`** - Integration branch
+  - Latest development changes
+  - Feature branches merge here first
+  - Staging deployments for testing
+  - Base for all new feature branches
+  - Contains completed features ready for next release

 ### Supporting Branches
 - **`feature/*`** - New features and enhancements